Sol Price

-Sol Price (January 23, 1916December 14, 2009) was the founder of FedMart, Price Club (which ultimately merged into Costco) and PriceSmart.
-He is considered a pioneer of the "warehouse store" retail model.
+Sol Price (January 23, 1916 – December 14, 2009) was an American retailer and the founder of FedMart, Price Club (which ultimately merged into Costco) and PriceSmart.
+He was considered the "father" of the "warehouse store" retail model.

 Early life and education

 Price was born in The Bronx in New York City, the son of Samuel and Bella Price, Jewish immigrants to the United States from Minsk (Belarus), in the early years of the 20th century.
 The family relocated to San Diego in the early 1920s.

-Price graduated from San Diego High School in 1931, attended San Diego State University in 1932, and earned his undergraduate degree (in philosophy) and a law degree from the University of Southern California in 1936 and 1938, respectively.
+Price graduated from San Diego High School in 1931, attended San Diego State University in 1932, and earned his undergraduate degree (in philosophy) and Juris Doctor degrees from the University of Southern California in 1936 and 1938, respectively.
 By 1938, he had married his girlfriend Helen Moskowitz; they eloped to Las Vegas.
 Price was admitted to the California Bar in November 1938.
+He founded a firm which merged to become Procopio Law (known at the time as Procopio, Price, Cory, and Schwartz) where he worked until 1954.

 Career

 Price launched the first FedMart in 1954 and, together with his son, Robert, Giles Bateman, a nephew, Rick Libenson and others, founded Price Club in 1976.
 The company went public in 1980.
 In 1993 Costco merged with Price Club to form PriceCostco.
 Leadership in the new organization was shared between Sol Price's son, Robert, and James Sinegal.
 After eight months, PriceCostco spun a separate company called Price Enterprises, led by the younger Price.
 PriceSmart continues to operate warehouse clubs in Latin America and the Caribbean, while the domestic operations became Costco.